NivenT/Planet/README.md

 * TBA

 # Beyond the Vision
 On the off chance that this thing gets developed enough to realize the (vague) vision I have above, there are a number of extras I have thought about throwing in the keep things interesting.
-These are low priority until something more playable than the current state is acheived, but in no particular order, some possible features include
+These are low priority for the forseeable future, but in no particular order, some possible features include

 * A leveling or skill system
 * procedurally generated planets